 Nominations are submitted early in the summer by sports information directors around the country.
 Nominees have to be actively involved and committed to working with a charitable organization, service group or community service and maintain good grades.

 Candidates have to display sincere concern and reliability, while also having made a favorable impression on the organizations with which they are involved.
 Athletic ability is not a criteria.

 Each member of the AFCA Good Works Team receives a plaque signifying his selection.

 St. Thomas (Minn.) became the first school to have two sets of brothers named to the Good Works Team.
 2007 selection, Patrick Sommerstad, joined his brother Paul, who was a 2004 selection, while John and Greg Kaiser, were named to the 2003 and 1999 Good Works Teams, respectively.
 Those four join Eli (2002) and Peyton Manning (1997) and Jon (2001) and Matt Stinchcomb (1997) as the only siblings to earn AFCA Good Works Team honors.

 The SEC leads all conferences with 67 selections to the Good Works Team since it began in 1992.
 The SEC is followed by the Big 12 Conference with 48 selections and the Atlantic Coast Conference with 37 selections.

-With Aaron Murray's selection this year, Georgia extends its lead with 14 honorees to the Allstate AFCA Good Works Team.
-The Bulldogs are followed by Nebraska and St. Thomas (Minn.) with 13 honorees each.
+With Chris Conley’s selection in 2014, Georgia moved into first place with 15 honorees named to the Allstate AFCA Good Works Team.
+The Bulldogs are followed by Nebraska with 14 honorees and St. Thomas (Minn.) with 13.
 Super Bowl XLII and XLI champion quarterbacks Eli and Peyton Manning were members of the 2002 and 1997 Good Works Teams®, respectively.